fastify/fastify-swagger/README.md

 ```
 ##### Empty Body Responses
 Empty body responses are supported by `@fastify/swagger`.
-Please specify `type: 'null'` for the response otherwise Fastify itself will fail to compile the schema:
+Specify `type: 'null'` for the response to prevent Fastify from failing to compile the schema:

 ```js
 {